 Everest View Hotel

 The Everest View Hotel is one of the most iconic places in the world.
-It once used to be the highest located hotel in the world situated at an elevation of 3,880 meters.
-Even at such an extreme altitude, the hotel manages to provide high standard service for a price that is worth it.
-Visitors to this hotel can enjoy some mesmerizing views of the Everest and nearby mountains while having a delicious breakfast.
+It once used to be the highest-located hotel in the world situated at an elevation of 3,880 meters.
+Even at such an extreme altitude, the hotel manages to provide high-standard service for a price that is worth it.
+Visitors to this hotel can enjoy some mesmerizing views of Everest and nearby mountains while having a delicious breakfast.

 Further up from Namche, travelers come across a beautiful valley known as Khumjung valley.
 Trekkers usually take a hike to this valley while acclimatizing at Namche Bazaar.
 The valley gives you an excellent opportunity to get acquainted with the local people.
 The Sherpa people densely populate the valley.
 Following this fact, you can get a deep insight into the Sherpa lifestyle, cuisine, and, most importantly, their culture.
 The valley also gives you a new angle to view the massive snow-clad peaks.

 The Tengboche Monastery, also known as Thyangboche or Dawa Choling Gompa, is another iconic attraction of the EBC trek.
 This Tibetan Buddhist monastery is located at an altitude of 3,867 meters and is the largest monastery in the entire Khumbu region.
 The monastery lies atop a hill that is perched above the confluence of Dudh Koshi and Imja Khola.
 Moreover, Mt.
 Ama Dablam gives a stunning background to the view.